joschu/trajopt/doc/tips.rst

   1. if you defined your own convexification or analytic derivative, perhaps there is a math error
   2. the convexification does not approximate the function well over the trust region.

-  Unforunately, the second case is common, and there's not much you can do about it except change your cost or constraint function to something better behaved.
+  Unforunately, the second case is fairly common, and there's not much you can do about it except change your cost or constraint function to something better behaved.